![]() |

 - Your keenness to take the role.

-Following the credit crunch, with strong downward pressures on IT department budgets and nationwide pay rates, the bargaining power of many contractors has been reduced significantly.
-Public sector projects will also suffer following coalition action to tackle the deficit.
+In the years following the credit crunch, strong downward pressures on IT department budgets and nationwide pay rates reduced the bargaining power of many contractors significantly.

-However, if you bear in mind some fundamental pointers about successful rate negotiation, you will be in a good position to maximise your rate when the time comes.
+If you are realistic about your rate expectations and keep these fundamental rate negotiation factors in mind, you will be in a good position to maximise your rate when the time comes.

 Find out more about working out your contract rate, as well as our dedicated IT contractor rates section, which will provide you with a good snapshot of the current state of the market.